andrewShillito/spring-security-demo/README.md

 ## Command line startup

-Can be run with ./mvnw commands or using mvn if installed locally.
-Originally tested using mvn 3.6.3.
+Can be run with `./mvnw` command or using `mvn` if installed locally.
+Originally tested using mvn version 3.6.3.

 ### Default spring profile